-Agua SUD provides drinking water service to 15,968 connections with coverage reaching approximately 99% of households in its service area, while only 9% receive wastewater service through 1,482 connections.
+In 2021, Agua SUD was providing drinking water service to 16,508 connections with coverage reaching approximately 99% of households in its service area, while only 9% receive wastewater service through 1,482 connections.
 However, the utility is currently implementing a project to expand its wastewater system and provide first-time access to nearly 1,850 households in the city of Palmview, which will increase wastewater collection coverage from 9% to 21% of its service area.
 The utility has entered into an interlocal agreement with the City of Mission to purchase 2.5 million gallons a day of capacity to treat the new wastewater flows collected in Palmview.

-The project consists of refinancing up to US$13.0 million in existing debt for Agua SUD.
-The existing debt has an average interest rate of 4.98%.
-Refinancing the debt is expected to save the utility roughly US$140,000 in debt service obligations over the next 13 years, providing cash flows for the maintenance and operation of its water and wastewater systems, and the ongoing provision of these essential services.
+The project consists of refinancing up to US$2.0 million in existing debt for Agua SUD.
+The debt has a final maturity of roughly 21 years and an average interest rate of 4.45%.
+Refinancing the debt at a lower interest rate and with a similar maturity is expected to save the utility an average of US$17,000 annually in debt service obligations over the next 21 years, providing cash flows for the maintenance and operation of its water and wastewater systems and the ongoing provision of these essential services.